technowizard12/Little_Printer_Image_Publication/README.md

 ===============
 Fill out the variables

-$currentImg
+$imgFileExtension
 ===
-The filename including extension of the image you want to serve when the server requests an edition
+The file extension of your image files on the remote server

-$mgHostUrl
+$imgHostUrl
 ===
 The base url where the image lives. e.g. http://yourname.github.com